IBM/powerai-vision-object-detection/README.md

 #### Deploy to IBM Cloud
 [![Deploy to IBM Cloud](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM/powerai-vision-object-detection)

-1. Press the above ``Deploy to IBM Cloud`` button and then click on ``Deploy``.
+1. Press the above `Deploy to IBM Cloud` button, click `Create+` to create an *IBM Cloud API Key* and then click on `Deploy`.

 1. In Toolchains, click on Delivery Pipeline to watch while the app is deployed.
-Once deployed, the app can be viewed by clicking 'View app'.

 1. Use the IBM Cloud dashboard to manage the app.
 The app is named `powerai-vision-object-detection` with a unique suffix.